wimmers/munta/README.md

 ## Introduction
 MUNTA is
-- a model checker for the popular realtime modeling formalism of Timed Automata
+- a model checker for the popular realtime systems modeling formalism of Timed Automata
 - formally verified with Isabelle/HOL -- there is a machine-checked proof that it only computes correct results!

 MUNTA is at an early development state.
 Nevertheless, you can: